QHose/QRSMeteor/pages/integrationTopics.md

 - use direct connector to connect to Cloud sources or to your database if you opened the firewall.

 # Security:
-When Qlik Sense is embedded, normally Single Sign-On must be provided for authentication.
+When Qlik Sense is embedded, normally Single Sign-On must be provided for authentication using OIDC or JWT.
 After that, authorization must be applied (What can a user see and what rights does he have?).
 The good thing is that users, roles, groups,…. that are already defined in your SaaS platform, can be re-used in Qlik Sense.
 - We create a tenant for each of your customers (a completely seperate Qlik environment, there is no link between your customer tenants.
 You will record the tenant settings in your configuration database and use the information together with your APIs to provision Qlik Sense).
 - We will map your group membership to a predefined role in Qlik Sense (e.g. a view group from your platform supplied via the JWT token, gets the "can view" role in the customer specific Qlik Sense tenant.)